forespell/dotfiles/README.md

 4. Install the Sublime Text preferences defined in `preferences/Preferences.sublime-settings`, Package Control and the packages defined in `preferences/Package Control.sublime-settings`.
 5. Install `.bash_profile` and a Terminal.app theme that matches Sublime Text.
 6. Improve OS X configuration for a development environment.

+### Update

+Simply run `update` from the command line to update OS X, brew and its kegs (i.e., installed apps), rubygems and its gems, conda and its packages.